Cirrhosis of the Liver

 Other tests include:

-- Liver function test: This test involves analyzing the blood for enzymes that signal that liver damage is present.
+- Liver function test: This test involves analyzing the blood for particular enzymes that signal that liver damage is present.

 - Surgery: Cirrhosis can be diagnosed during open surgery when the entire liver is visible to the doctor.
 This is not typically needed to make the diagnosis of cirrhosis.